GRAINS-Corn, soybeans sink on U.S. Midwest weather; wheat dives

 * Grain markets turn focus to USDA acreage, stocks reports

-* Wheat plunges on technical selling, harvest pressure (Rewrites throughout with U.S. market, adds quote, updates prices, changes byline, changes dateline from PARIS/SINGAPORE)
+* Wheat plunges on technical selling, harvest pressure (Adds closing prices, weekly trends)

 By Karl Plume